Unless you’re a professional writer or editor, you probably read the title of this article and started envisaging a cash till.

 “Why is the food truck with the awesome Dagwood dogs not at the showgrounds?
-Was craving one this arvo and very sad to see the space empty ?
+Was craving one this arvo and very sad to see the space empty?
 Hope they come back.”

-As I mentioned at the beginning of this article, marketers need to understand what language registers are because choosing the correct register is necessary for effective communication.
+Marketers need to understand what language registers are because choosing the correct register is necessary for effective communication.

-It doesn’t matter whether you’re running Google Ads, scheduling social media posts or populating websites with content – writing in the wrong register is the easiest way to lose the attention of your audience.
+It doesn’t matter whether you’re running Google Ads, scheduling social media posts, or populating websites with content – writing in the wrong register is the easiest way to lose the attention of your audience.

 Got a question about written language registers?
 Drop a comment or email me at email@example.com.